radumarias/syncoxiders/website/pages/poc-demo.md

     - `Add`, `Modify`, `Delete`, `Rename`

 **We use `git` to catch the changes, how it works:**
-- we have 2 special directories for `path1` and `path2`
-    - `mnt`: where the actual files that needs to be sync are
+- we have a special directory `repo` shared for both endpoints.
+This will be used as a git repo that tracks changes.
+It should persist between runs
     - `repo`: a git repo we create that should persist between runs
 - inside the `repo` we create a `tree` directory and create the tree structure from `mnt` in there
 - in the files content we keep `size` and `mtime`